vuejs/vue-router/docs/en/api/route-object.md

   })
   ```

-- Inside the `scrollBehavior` function as arguments:
+- Inside the `scrollBehavior` function as the first and second argument:

   ``` js
   const router = new VueRouter({